bravoalpha79/k9-zen/test_procedure.md

 All HTML and CSS code was validated using the [W3C Markup Validation Service](https://validator.w3.org/).
 No error was found.

 ### User requirements
+All user requirement tests (UR-1a through UR-7b) were performed successfully.
+No deficiency was identified.

 ### Structural integrity
 All structural integrity tests (SI-1 through SI-7) were performed successfully.